Ice rink: Construction

 Modern rinks have a specific procedure for preparing the surface.
 With the pipes cold, a thin layer of water is sprayed on the sand or concrete to seal and level it (or in the case of concrete, to keep it from being marked).
 This thin layer is painted white or pale blue for better contrast; markings necessary for hockey or curling are also placed, along with logos or other decorations.
 Another thin layer of water is sprayed on top of this.
 The ice is built up to a thickness of 3/4 to 1+1/2 in.

 Synthetic

-Synthetic rinks are constructed from a solid polymer material designed for skating using normal metal-bladed ice skates.
-High density polyethelene (HDPE) and ultra-high molecular weight polyethylene (UHMW) are the only materials that offer reasonable skating characteristics, with UHMW synthetic rinks offering the most ice-like skating but also being the most expensive.
-A typical synthetic rink will consist of many panels of thin surface material assembled on top of a sturdy, level and smooth sub-floor (anything from concrete to wood or even dirt or grass) to create a large skating area.
+Synthetic rinks are constructed from a solid polymer material designed for skating using normal metal-bladed skates.
+High-density polyethylene (HDPE) and ultra-high-molecular-weight polyethylene (UHMW) are the only materials that offer reasonable skating characteristics, with UHMW synthetic rinks offering the most ice-like skating but also being the most expensive.
+A typical synthetic rink consists of many panels of thin surface material assembled on top of a sturdy, level and smooth sub-floor (anything from concrete to wood or even dirt or grass) to create a large skating area.